Evidence for an Atmosphere on the Ultra-Short Period super-Earth HD 3167 b: Observation and Data Analysis

 For posterior sampling, we use the nested sampling code \texttt{dynesty} \citep{speagle2020dynesty} with an initial convergence criterion of $\Delta\log Z=0.1$.
 We use dynamic nested sampling (with 1000 initial walkers), as it is designed to better describe the true posterior distribution than static nested sampling.
 We fix orbital and planetary parameters to the median values presented in \citet{bourrier2022cheops} with a Gaussian prior on the mid-eclipse time.
-We note that including informative Gaussian priors on orbital parameters retrieves nearly the exact same eclipse depths.
+Each fit includes an error inflation factor that inflates the pipeline-reported uncertainties to ensure that we are not overestimating our precision on the eclipse depth.
+We note that including informative Gaussian priors on orbital parameters retrieves nearly the exact same eclipse depths (with only a $\sim1\%$ increase in uncertainty), as these parameters are measured very precisely \citep{bourrier2022cheops}.
 Our priors and posteriors used in light curve fitting are shown in Table \ref{tab:lightcurve}, with our best-fit white light curves shown in Figure \ref{fig:lightcurves}.
 We reach an eclipse depth precision with \texttt{SPARTA} near the expected photon-limited precision based on JWST ETC output ($\sim11$\,ppm).